Mercenary Heavy Warjack

 - Jack marshal it with Raluk Moorclaw.
 Cast Iron Aggression on it with Magnus1.
 It will assault without needing the Jack Marshall command and attack four times at +2 STR with boosted attack rolls.
+Or use Dirty Meg for Pathfinder and Reposition 3".
+In thwe Irregulars theme force, it will have Flank and wreck face.
 You can't do better with it than this.

 Changes from Mk2

 - Gained "Tried & True" and "Shield Guard" special rules

 - Shield attack got a slight POW boost